-Operations are API calls made against queue or topic/subscription service endpoints.
-This includes Management, Send/Receive and Session State Operations.
+Operations are API calls made against queue, topic or subscription service endpoints.
+This includes management, send/receive and session state operations.

-Operation Type Description Management Create, read, update, delete against queues or topics/subscriptions Messaging Sending and receiving messages with queues or topics/subscriptions Session state Getting or setting session state on a queue or topic/subscription Premium tier does not charge for Operations up to the purchased capacity limit
+Operation Type Description Management Create, read, update, delete against queues, topics or subscriptions Messaging Sending and receiving messages with queues, topics or subscriptions Session state Getting or setting session state on a queue, topic or subscription Premium tier does not charge for operations up to the purchased capacity limit.

 Relay hours are billed for the cumulative amount of time during which each Service Bus Relay is "open".
-A Relay is implicitly instantiated and opened at a given Service Bus address (service namespace URL) when a Relay-enabled WCF service, or “Relay listener", first connects to that address.
-It is closed only when the last listener disconnects from its address.
-Therefore, for billing purposes a Relay is considered "open" from the time the first Relay listener connects to the time the last Relay listener disconnects from the Service Bus address of that Relay.
+A relay is implicitly instantiated and opened at a given Service Bus address (service namespace URL) when a relay-enabled WCF service, or "relay listener", first connects to that address.
+It's only closed when the last listener disconnects from its address.
+Therefore, for billing purposes a relay is considered "open" from the time the first relay listener connects until the time the last relay listener disconnects from the Service Bus address of that relay.

 A brokered connection is defined as one of the following:

-- An AMQP connection from a client into a Service Bus topic/subscription, queue or Event Hub.
+- An AMQP connection from a client into a Service Bus topic, subscription, queue or event hub.